 A vehicle might still pass the MOT visible smoke emissions test, which is primarily intended to identify vehicles that are in a very poor state of repair, whilst emitting illegal and harmful levels of fine exhaust particulate."

-The MOT testers don't usually check the EGR, they just measure emissions.
-Blanking the EGR has often reduced smoke/emissions, so there's no real need to check the EGR.
+Bu the MOT testers don't usually check the EGR, they just measure emissions.
+Blanking the EGR has often reduced smoke/emissions, so there's no real need for them to check the EGR.

 Technical questions and answers about the Mazda Bongo